 3.0 HOW WE SEEK TO EMBED OUR ANTI-SLAVERY POLICY IN PRACTICE

-As part of the manufacturing industry, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking and we continue to take our responsibility very seriously during the Coronavirus pandemic.
+As part of the manufacturing industry, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking.

-Our organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.
+Our organisations is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 We confirm that Instarmac Group plc complies with all applicable anti-slavery and human trafficking laws, in particular, but not limited to, the Modern Slavery Act 2015.
 This includes compliance with the principles of the Ethical Trade Initiative as set out in our Ethical Trading Policy.
-The principles of the Ethical Trading Initiative may be found at http://www.ethicaltrade.org/eti-base-code.
+The principles of the Ethical Trading Initiative may be found at http://www.ethicaltrade.org.uk/eti-base-code.
 Instarmac also supports the principals of identifying and eradicating the International Labour Organisation (ILO) indicators, which may be found at https://www.ilo.org/global/topics/forced-labour/publications/WCMS_203832/lang–en/index.htm.

 3.1 Policies in relation to modern slavery